 In this Best Mail-Order Mattress guide, we provide overviews of the beds that would be great for side sleepers, or anyone who needs maximum pressure point relief.
 We hand selected each of these beds, and no outside party dictated any of our selections.
 We take great pride in providing you the most honest and thorough mattress reviews so side sleepers like yourself can find the perfect new bed.

 Nectar Mattress is a budget-level memory foam bed that has a true, viscous feel to it.
 Other beds on this list that have a fluffy or airy memory foam feel, but we characterize Nectar as having a dense memory foam feel.
 It has plenty of pressure relief, but starts out firmer than the other beds.
 And, like most memory foam mattresses, Nectar will feel firmer in colder rooms and softer in warmer ones.

-We place Nectar at about a medium to medium-firm.
+We place Nectar at about a medium-firm.
 To heavier individuals, it will feel closer to a medium.
 To petite individuals, it will feel more like a medium-firm bed.

 Best Soft Foam Bed By Mail

 For average weighted sleepers, Puffy is going to feel around a medium (i.e. not too soft or too firm).
 We see it as a nice mattress for side, back, stomach, and combo sleepers, but individuals who weigh over 230 lbs may want to consider a hybrid mattress on this list for extra support.

 In addition, Puffy has a lighter neutral-foam feel

 —with a hint of memory foam thrown in.
 It’s quite comfortable and accommodating.
 Another plus about Puffy is its machine washable cover, which is convenient when you need to give your mattress a quick cleaning.